The-Back-Room/The-Back-Room.github.io/docs/themes.md

 <div class="card">
   <div class="container">
-    <p class="text-small" style="text-align:center">Currently only have themes available for Windows devices.
+    <p class="text-small Note" style="text-align:center">We currently only have themes available for Windows devices.
-    <br />I have plans to add themes for Linux and Mobile devices as well.
-However, I currently don't have the extra devices needed to make them with.</p>
+    <br /><br />We have plans to add themes for Linux and Mobile devices as well.
+However, we currently don't have the extra devices needed to make them with.</p>
     <br />
   </div>
 </div>